 Because it’s just plain horrible

-But I’m not that bloated unhappy tired mum on the right anymore I used to hate photo’s of myself unless it was my face now I love photos so I can compare my weight loss i can better myself I changed my whole outlook on food since joining LBW I still eat yummy food I just learnt to eat it the right way
+But I’m not that bloated unhappy tired mum on the right anymore I used to hate photo’s of myself unless it was my face now I love photos so I can compare my weight loss i can better myself I changed my whole outlook on food since joining The Healthy Mummy I still eat yummy food I just learnt to eat it the right way.”

 We are absolutely not here to put pressure on mums to lose weight.
 We instead offer support, advice, plans and products to help mums lose weight when they are 100% physically and emotionally ready to do so – which could be a few months post birth or a few years.
 Everyone is an individual and we treat them as such.